adrianstevens/Dolby-Audio-Plug-in-for-Xamarin/README.md

 The Dolby Android Java API http://developer.dolby.com/tools-tech.aspx

-At the time of writing it's been tested with both versions 1.0.0 & 1.1.0
+At the time of writing it's been tested with versions 1.0.0 & 1.1.0 of the Dolby API

 To hear the Dolby API working you'll need an Andrdoid device with Dolby hardware.
 Ex: Kindle Fire HD, Kindle Fire HDX, etc.